 There are few things greater in life than Homemade Mozzarella Cheese.
 It may seem daunting, but once you realize just how easy it is to make, you won’t be able to stop yourself from making it all the time.

 HOMEMADE MOZZARELLA CHEESE!
-I will admit, when I first posted this, I lacked confidence in myself and bought a backup ball of fresh mozzarella cheese just in case.
+I will admit, when I first set out to make homemade cheese, I lacked confidence in myself and bought a backup ball of fresh mozzarella cheese just in case.

 The first one is rennet which is an enzyme that helps milk coagulate or come together into cheese curds.

 Most recipes also call for a special cheese salt.
 Cheese salt is used at different points during the cheese making process.

 Many individuals will substitute kosher salt for this ingredient, which I am sure will work just fine, but for the price (relatively inexpensive), I decided to spring for the cheese salt.